Mikopet/mikopet.dev/blog/_posts/2021-02-21-kill-insects-with-bisect.md

 d4f8a03852501f57d3b568d98affddef9d3b3056 is the first bad commit
 ```

-This is very satisfying... but with really huge amounts of commits it is still a pain.
+This is very satisfying... but with really huge amounts of commits, it is still a pain.
-Fortunately we can automate it:
+Fortunately, we can automate it:

 ```bash
 $ git bisect start HEAD f69a1d88